kwsch/PKHeX/README.md

 PKHeX's shiny sprite collection is taken from [pokesprite](https://github.com/msikma/pokesprite), which is licensed under [the MIT license](https://github.com/msikma/pokesprite/blob/master/LICENSE).

+PKHeX's Pokémon Legends: Arceus sprite collection is taken from the [National Pokédex - Icon Dex](https://www.deviantart.com/pikafan2000/art/National-Pokedex-Version-Delta-Icon-Dex-824897934) project and its abundance of collaborators and contributors.

 ### IDE

 PKHeX can be opened with IDEs such as [Visual Studio](https://visualstudio.microsoft.com/downloads/) by opening the .sln or .csproj file.